richardstartin/richardstartin.github.io/_posts/2023-09-05-wallclock-profiler.md

 ## Latency investigation

-The wallclock profiler reports stacktraces for any blocking off-CPU activity, which should tell you _where_ the blocking operation happened, and _why_ the blocking operation occurred by looking at the ancestor frames.
+The wallclock profiler reports stack traces for any blocking off-CPU activity, which should tell you _where_ the blocking operation happened, and _why_ the blocking operation occurred by looking at the ancestor frames.
 It should have been possible to figure out why the request latency is so high from the screenshots so far, but here's the timeline for a particular request trace again:

 ![filtered timeline trace filter](/assets/2023/09/wallclock-profiler/thread-filter-datadog-timeline-trace-filter.png)